garyciampa/GitHubCoPilotVSCodePrimer/README.md

 Learn how to create an Azure Function using GitHub Copilot and Visual Studio Code with the following steps:

 1. Install the required Azure extensions in VS Code. **Ask CoPilot how**
-2. Open a new file or project for your Azure Function.
+2. Create a new file or project for your Azure Function.
-3. Recommended: use the VS Code **builtin** Azure Function create dialog
+3. Recommended: use the VS Code **builtin** Azure Function create dialog.

 ![VS Code Azure Function create dialog](https://github.com/garyciampa/GitHubCoPilotVSCodePrimer/assets/56933939/80078f7d-2399-4524-b252-9c6b0fe56ad1)